anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

-### 1 - Obtain a Google ID for each lab member
+### 1 - Create the Team’s Google Accounts

 _All Lab Members_

 All lab members that wish to use Terra will need a Google ID to create a Tera account.

-As mentioned, a Google ID is an email address that may be:  a non-Google email that has been used to create a Google Account,  a Google email address set up in Gmail, Google Workspace, or Google Identity.
+A Google ID is an email address that may be:
+- a non-Google email that has been used to create a Google Account,
+- a Google email address set up in Gmail, Google Workspace, or Google Identity.

 This email must also be the Google ID that lab members will use to log in to Terra, Gen3, and associate with their ERA commons ID for accessing controlled-access data.

+If you already have a Google Id, you can skip this step.
 Lab members without Google IDs can see [Create Your Google Account](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp) to register for a Gmail account or create an account with their current non-Google email address.

 >To create a Google ID with a non-Google email address, select “Use my current email address instead” on the signup form.

-### 2 - Create a Terra Account for each lab member
+### 2 - Create the Team’s Terra Accounts

 _All Lab Members_

 Once lab members have a Google ID, they can use that email address to create a Terra account.
-Next, lab members can create Gen3 and Docstore accounts as well and link their accounts.

 To create a Terra account: